-In deciding whether to use a Will or a Revocable Living Trust as part of your estate plan, the primary issue is the avoidance of probate proceedings upon the second death.
+In deciding whether to use a Will or a Revocable Living Trust as part of your estate planning, the primary issue is the avoidance of probate proceedings upon the second death.
 Wills and estates lawyers say that your estate will be subject to probate proceedings if a Will is used, but generally can be avoided if a Living Trust is active and properly funded.
 When it comes to estate planning, proper procedure can be difficult to discern and perhaps even a bit unintuitive as well, and as such you would fare much better with the help of an estate lawyer or a probate lawyer.
 There are a few aspects they could easily break down and explain, such as the fact that there are no tax advantages particular to establishing a Living Trust that cannot be accomplished using a well-crafted Will, and a Testamentary Trust – one that is created upon your death to control inheritance distributions – can be accomplished through either a Will or a Living Trust, visit Aaron & Partners solicitors Chester to know more about a living trust, a Living Trust is only beneficial if you own property in multiple states.

 The Revocable Living Trust